 #4.Ubud town

 Ubud is promoted as the “cultural capital” of Bali.
 Relaxation, rejuvenation, yoga, meditation, cooking and healthy food, boutique shopping, Hindu architecture, poetry readings are some of the attributes of Ubud.
-Don’t forget to pass by the Ubud Art Market, where you will buy souvenirs, handmade goods and inexpensive gifts.
+Don’t forget to pass by the Ubud Art Market, where you can buy souvenirs, handmade goods and inexpensive gifts.
 Nevertheless, Ubud is not so alternative as it wants to appear.
 It is full of mainstream restaurants, cafes and shops of various kinds.

 #5.
 Bali Safari & Marine Park

 One of the largest wildlife parks in Bali is Bali Safari & Marine Park which covers over 400,000 m2 of land.
 More than 80 species and 400 animals roam free in the park.
-You may come across hippos, spotted deers, Himalayan bears, zebras, camels, baboons, elephants, piranhas, Indian white tigers and lions.
+You may come across hippos, spotted deers, Himalayan bears, zebras, camels, baboons, elephants, piranhas, Indian white tigers, and lions.
 You can feed the elephants, embark on a safari journey or dive in the waterpark and amusement park.

 #6.
 Kecak Dance